How to use Wake-on-LAN (WoL) with Endpoint Central

 • Ensure that IP-directed broadcast settings are enabled for the router/switch.

 • Ensure that the remote computer will receive magic packets sent from the peer machine.
-You can enable wake On LAN settings under Tools > Wake On LAN > Settings
+You can enable wake On LAN settings under Tools > Wake On LAN > Settings.
+Note: The network adapters of all the agents will restart when Wake-on-LAN settings is enabled.

 • During the computer’s power-on-self-test enter the BIOS setting screen by pressing the F1, INS, or DEL keys and opt Power Management.